 I only want a short length of tape to put around the stems because I don’t want to make it too thick as I still have some picks and leaves to add to the crescent.

-Now I’m going to fill in the center of the crescent by adding more picks and leaves.
+Now I’m going to fill in the crescent center by adding more picks and leaves.
 I’m holding it by the main stem with the two arms at either side and adding two flower picks to the back of it.
-Leaving enough of the stems before I tape them so that they stand slightly above the other flowers already on the crescent arms to give it a domed effect in the center.
+Leaving enough of the stems before I tape them so that they stand slightly above the other flowers already on the crescent arms gives it a domed effect in the center.
 Refer to Video at 25:01

 The finest and most delicate flowers are best used individually or for just a few flowers on a cake and make the ones you handle more a bit sturdier.
 You will be very upset if you have put hours of work into making the flowers and they break.

 Always make sure you work on a stable, flat surface to minimize breakages and don’t do what I did last Christmas.

 After all the years I’ve been making flowers, you would think that I would know what I should or should not do.
 I put all the flowers I had made for my Christmas cakes on a flimsy and unstable table while I made a space to put them in the storeroom.

 I forgot that the table wasn’t steady and leaned on the edge to get some flowers from the back, and all the flowers shot onto the floor.
 I had a dreadful feeling of doom, and I thought I would have to make them all again – two weeks’ work.
 Fortunately, they were in boxes, and they landed on a carpet, and just a few broke.
 I won’t do that again in a hurry.

 My next job is to trim off the surplus wire making sure any off-cuts go into the waste wire bin, so they don’t get into any sugar or cakes.
 Refer to Video at 30:35

 Next, I’m taping the stem with some wide florist’s tape and covering the wire completely.
 Refer to Video at 30:53